What is Security Information and Event Management (SIEM)?

 Training can be expensive and extensive

-Option 2: Subscribe to SIEM-as-a-Service
+2. Subscribe to SIEM-as-a-Service

-Another nice thing is that the vendor team will manage the system and provide you with reports and alerts, which means you won't need the level of training with a commercial SIEM product.
+Another nice thing is the vendor team will manage the system and provide you with reports and alerts, which means you won't need the level of training with a commercial SIEM product.
 The downside is that these services are usually more expensive than a commercial SIEM solution, but that may not be true if you hire personnel to manage a commercial SIEM product.

 Pros of SIEM-as-a-Service